apache/nuttx/configs/beaglebone-black/README.txt

   lcd:

     This is an NSH configuration based on the nsh configuration belong but with LCD support enabled.
 This configuration will be used for developing and verifying basic LCD functionality.

+    NOTES:

-    The framebuffer is assumed to reside at address 0x80000000 and has size 0x0a000000.
+    1. The framebuffer is assumed to reside at address 0x80000000 and has a maximum size 0x0a000000, although probably less than 1Mb will actually be used for the framebuffer.

+    2. The HDMI interface is assumed.
+The TDA19988 HDMI interface is enabled.

+    STATUS:
+    2019-07-09:  This is very much a work in progress and not suitable for any use other than testing.

   nsh: